AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 {sample}Maps\_Connectors\_07{sample}

-Note that curvature might be negative.
+Note that curvature may be negative.
 Negative value make the segment's curve go in the other direction.

 #### Start/end size

 Two more features of our map connector series are {api:anychart.core.map.series.Connector#startSize}.startSize(){api} and {api:anychart.core.map.series.Connector#endSize}.endSize(){api}.
-These methods make our connector look more like arrows, tapering or expanding the connector curve (or line) to its end or from its start.
+These methods can make a connector look more like an arrow, tapering or expanding its curve.
 These settings are also available to be adjusted through the data set.
 In the next sample we've defined both settings for the series in general.

 ```
 	// changing the startSize and endSize of the connectors